Cedar Tavern Surprise

 The great surprise that would soon move us to near ecstasy was sharing a bowl of their Chicken Jalapeño Soup.
 I kid you not, this was a near-perfect copy of Art Tavern’s Wednesday soup special.
 It might have been better.

 How can two people using two spoons polish off a bowl of creamy and spicy soup, trying to find something to improve upon - it wasn’t possible.
-I was able to secure a couple of oyster crackers, but only a couple.
-Nancy had dibs on the crackers.
+I was able to secure a few oyster crackers, but only a few.
+Nancy had dibs on the packet of crackers.

 After our hour-long stay, we paid our bill, tipped generously, and headed to our car.

-Maneuvering around the maze of randomly parked cars, traversing out of the muddy parking lot was a challenge and would prove to be my own sobriety test.
-We took a sigh of relief as we made it to the main drag with smiles on our faces.
+Maneuvering around the maze of randomly parked cars proved a challenge, acting as my self-administered sobriety test.
+We let out a sigh of relief as we made it to the main drag, smiling all the way, and headed back to Traverse City.

 The Cedar Tavern proved to be a five-star experience!